hanatos/vkdt/src/pipe/modules/bvh/readme.md

-a bvh (bounding volume hierarchy) is in acceleration structure for ray tracing. this sink here will append the triangle data that is handed in to a global ray tracing bvh by constructing a bottom level acceleration structure which will be combined globally with all other `bvh` modules you might have on a graph.
+a bvh (bounding volume hierarchy) is in acceleration structure for ray tracing. this sink here will append the triangle data that is handed in to a global ray tracing bvh by constructing a bottom level acceleration structure which will be combined globally with all other `bvh` modules you might have on a graph. input might come from [a waveform obj file via the `i-obj` module](../i-obj/readme.md).

 note that it is not necessary to include an edge from here to any ray tracing nodes.